 Note 10.
 Wollenberg, Christian Social Thought in Great Britain between the Wars, pp.35-5.
 The speech was made at the third Anglo-Catholic Congress, at the Albert Hall, London.

-Note 11.
-Conventions for indicating the titles of texts varied widely between different newspapers, and included no use of any conventions, upper case, single inverted commas and double inverted commas.
+Note 13.
+Conventions for indicating the titles of texts varied widely between different newspapers, and included upper case, single inverted commas and double inverted commas, as well as the use of no conventions at all.
 For consistency, I have in all quotations put the title Love on the Dole in italics whatever the original chose to do.

-Note 17.
-Herbert Hensley Henson’s view cited in Bruce Wollenberg’s Christian Social Thought Between the Wars, p.40.
+Note 19.
+Herbert Hensley Henson’s view cited in Bruce Wollenberg’s Christian Social Thought Between the Wars, p.
+40.

-Note 22.
+Note 25.
 Named after its opening words, which mean literally ‘of new things’, but are often translated as ‘of revolutionary change’ (see the English text on the Vatican Documents web-site: http://www.vatican.va/content/leo-xiii/en/encyclicals/documents/hf_l-xiii_enc_15051891_rerum-novarum.html).
 The Encyclical is often referred to in the anglophone world as either ‘On the Condition of Labour’ or ‘Rights and Duties of Capital and Labor’.
 Pope Pius XII’s radio address had been published in English by the Tablet on 7/6/1941.
-There is some discussion in Chris Hopkins’ Walter Greenwood’s Love on the Dole: Novel, Play, Film, Liverpool University Press, p.
+There is some discussion of this response to the film in Chris Hopkins’ Walter Greenwood’s Love on the Dole: Novel, Play, Film, Liverpool University Press, p.
 178.

-Note 26.
-All newspaper quotations and references are to papers included in the British Library National Newspaper Archive unless otherwise indicated.
-It is a national treasure house: https://britishnewspaperarchive.co.uk
+Note 29.
+All newspaper quotations and references are to papers included in the British Library National Newspaper Archive, unless otherwise indicated: https://britishnewspaperarchive.co.uk.
+Stephen Constantine of course had no access of tools of this kind in 1982.